OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

   new service that uses RSocket for communication.
 You can use profiles to run multiple instances of this service.
 - **RSocket Broker** that the VerificationService registers with.
-The broker, built on top of `io.rsocket.routing:rsocket-routing-broker-spring` allows for keeping track of and selecting appropriate RSocket service using load-balancing and selection criteria passed to it.
+The broker, built on top of `io.rsocket.routing:rsocket-broker-spring` allows for keeping track of and selecting appropriate RSocket service using load-balancing and selection criteria passed to it.
 - **Loan Service** that is a legacy service for requesting loans that uses HTTP for